diMosella/GeoWeb-BrowserTests/frontend/README.md

 # End-to-End frontend test
-This structure performs an end-to-end test for the KDC frontend using Selenium and mocha.
+This structure performs an end-to-end test for the GeoWeb frontend using Selenium and mocha.

 # How to run